wp-mbjtechnolabs/smart-paypal-checkout-for-woocommerce/README.txt

 == Installation ==
 = Automatic installation =

-Automatic installation is the easiest option as WordPress handles the file transfers itself and you don\'t need to leave your web browser.
+Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
 To do an automatic install of Smart PayPal Checkout For WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

 = Manual Installation =